Hot Chocolate: Later years

-Renewed interest in Hot Chocolate came in part with the band's appearances on a string of successful film soundtracks starting with the 1997 comedy The Full Monty, as well as in a 1989 acne lotion commercial (featuring a young Patsy Palmer).
-From the late 1980s onwards the group experienced a resurgence of credibility: Urge Overkill, PJ Harvey and the Sisters of Mercy all added Hot Chocolate songs to their live sets, and Cud's cover of "You Sexy Thing" featured in John Peel's Festive 50.
+Renewed interest in Hot Chocolate came in part with the band's appearances on a string of successful film soundtracks, starting with the 1997 comedy The Full Monty, as well as in a 1989 Clearasil acne lotion commercial (featuring a young Patsy Palmer).
+From the late 1980s onwards, the group experienced a resurgence of credibility: Urge Overkill, PJ Harvey and the Sisters of Mercy all added Hot Chocolate songs to their live sets, and Cud's cover of "You Sexy Thing" featured in John Peel's Festive 50 in 1987.

-Errol Brown and Larry Ferguson departed the band in 1986; ultimately leading the group to disband.
+Errol Brown and Larry Ferguson departed the band in 1986, ultimately leading the group to disband.
 Brown then began a solo career.
 Two of his singles made the UK Singles Chart – "Personal Touch" and "Body Rockin'".
 Hot Chocolate had a hit in 1988 in Germany.
 "Never Pretend" was written by Harvey Hinsley and Susan Stuttard, and the vocalist was Grant Evelyn.
 The band's enduring popularity was verified when two compilation albums both reached No. 1 in the UK Albums Chart (see below).
 In 2003, Errol Brown received the MBE; and in 2004, the Ivor Novello Award for his contribution to British music.

-In 1992 the band reformed with new vocalist Greg Bannis and keyboardists Steve Ansell, Andy Smith, Willy Dowling, and Steve Matthews (the latter two of whom departed the band in 1994), and manager and agent Ric Martin took control over the band's bookings and live appearances.
+In 1992, the band reformed with new vocalist Greg Bannis and keyboardists Steve Ansell, Andy Smith, Willy Dowling, and Steve Matthews (the latter two of whom departed the band in 1994), and manager and agent Ric Martin took control over the band's bookings and live appearances.
 Kennie Simon took over lead vocals in 2010 following the departure of Bannis and Hot Chocolate continue to make live appearances in the UK and Europe.

 On 6 May 2015, original frontman and principal songwriter Errol Brown died from liver cancer.
 He was 71.

+Original guitarist Franklyn Delano De Allie (born 21 January 1944, St. Marks Parish, Grenada, West Indies) later became a police officer, and died in Warwick, Bermuda on 30 December 2018.

+Keyboardist Steve Matthews died on 29 August 2025.

 Personnel

 Members

+Principal members of the band that played on most hit records are Errol Brown, Tony Wilson, Patrick Olive, Larry Ferguson, Harvey Hinsley, and Tony Connor.